GegznaV/RcmdrPlugin.biostat/README.md

 <br>

-### Close *BioStat* mode
+### Close *BioStat* Mode

 To close this mode, simply restart the *R Commander*:

-- R Commander menu bar → BioStat’20 → Session → Restart R Commander
+- R Commander menu bar → BioStat → Session → Restart R Commander

 You may use the following command as well: